esamattis/yalr/README.md

 Start YALR as disabled.

-Useful for temporally disabling the embedded YALR server from the `yalr.js`.
+Useful for temporally disabling the embedded YALR server from the `yalr.js` file.

 *Default: false*